That the Bill be now read a second time.

 I think that the noble Lord, Lord Moynihan, got the same briefing, but it is worth repeating.

 On the other hand, both the Science and Technology Select Committee in its report on the Bill and a detailed brief that I received yesterday from the Royal Aeronautical Society raised a range of issues about safety, liability, legal scope, planning, environmental impact and so on.
 Those are matters that we will be able to raise more effectively in Committee.
 Briefs arguing for a light touch and for specific regulation are helpful and will be used at the appropriate time.
 I welcome the offer that I received today from the Minister’s office to engage with all sides of the House as this goes forward.
-As the noble Baroness, Lady Bloomfield, and others have said, we need to get the balance right between the regulation that gives assurances about safety and freedom for entrepreneurs to take this forward.
+As the noble Baroness, Lady Bloomfield, and others have said, we need to get the balance right with regulation that gives assurances about safety and freedom for entrepreneurs to take this forward.

 As I said at the beginning, I am unashamedly of the Dan Dare generation.
 I have an Eagle annual that is 60 years old, which has a fully diagrammed article on how to build a spaceport, which I am very happy to provide to the Minister as part of the new spirit of collaboration.
 He has already laid claim to being part of the “Star Trek” generation by his opening quote—I had thought of him as more of a Buzz Lightyear than a Spock.
 I think that we will have an interesting time with this Bill and I am sure that, in the same spirit as that in which he introduced it, we can make it a good Bill for a very exciting industry.